planning-and-learning/runir-mcp/docs/runir.ps.ext.reformat_module.md

 ## Return / Side Effects

-The current public API does not expose standalone module parsing or reformatting.
 Use `create_module_program(domain_context, module_program_file)` to parse a complete module program into a typed `ModuleProgram`.
+This page documents standalone module formatting conventions used inside a module program.